One Life to Live storylines (1980–1989): 1983–1986

-Asa and Bo promptly went on fighting – mainly over women.
-Bo fell in love with Delila Ralston, but Asa deliberately led them both to believe that they were half-siblings (Bo had been told by Olympia that his real father had been Yancey Ralston – Delila’s father).
-Asa let them know that they weren’t actually related only after he married Delila.
-Soon afterward, Asa faked his death to test Delila’s fidelity – she wasted no time marrying Bo!
-Later, aspiring country-western singer Becky Lee Abbott became pregnant with Bo’s son Drew but married Asa instead.
-Later still, Bo fell in love with and married Didi O’Neill, whose father Harry O’Neill (Frank Converse) was a blue-collar workingman fighting Asa’s plans to ‘gentrify’ east Llanview.
+Asa and Bo promptly went on fighting — mainly over women.
+Bo fell in love with Delila Ralston, but Asa deliberately led them both to believe that they were half-siblings (Bo had been told by Olympia that his real father had been Yancey Ralston — Delila's father).
+Asa let them know that they weren't actually related only after he married Delila.
+Soon afterward, Asa faked his death to test Delila's fidelity — she wasted no time marrying Bo!
+Later, aspiring country-western singer Becky Lee Abbott became pregnant with Bo's son Drew but married Asa instead.
+Later still, Bo fell in love with and married Didi O'Neill, whose father Harry O'Neill (Frank Converse) was a blue-collar working man fighting Asa's plans to gentrify east Llanview.
 In 1986, it was revealed that throughout all the convoluted events of the past several years, Asa had been bigamously married to another woman, Pamela Stuart.
 Pamela was never involved with Bo in any way.

-In 1985, Viki returned to the spotlight in one of the show’s landmark storylines – the return of Niki Smith.
-Tina returned to Llanview and uncovered proof that she was Victor Lord’s illegitimate daughter.
-Viki angrily refused to believe Tina’s claims, until the discovery of a secret room in Llanfair (the Lord family mansion) that Victor had used as an illicit sex den.
-Shocked to discover this side of her father’s persona, Viki began having ‘Niki Smith’ episodes once again.
-Tina hooked up with sleazy con man Mitch Laurence (Roscoe Born), who concocted a plan to turn Viki into Niki permanently, which (thanks to a clause in Victor Lord’s will) would leave Tina in control of the vast Lord fortune.
+In 1985, Viki returned to the spotlight in one of the show's landmark storylines – the return of Niki Smith.
+Tina returned to Llanview and uncovered proof that she was Victor Lord's illegitimate daughter.
+Viki angrily refused to believe Tina's claims, until the discovery of a secret room in Llanfair (the Lord family mansion) that Victor had used as an illicit sex den.
+Shocked to discover this side of her father's persona, Viki began having 'Niki Smith' episodes once again.
+Tina hooked up with sleazy con man Mitch Laurence (Roscoe Born), who concocted a plan to turn Viki into Niki permanently, which (thanks to a clause in Victor Lord's will) would leave Tina in control of the vast Lord fortune.
 But when Tina discovered Mitch wanted to kill Niki, she turned against him.
 Niki remained in control for months, causing misery for Clint.
 Tina rebounded from her uncharacteristic bout of selflessness in order to seduce Clint.
-Niki was able to imitate Viki’s mannerisms well enough to fool people into thinking she was really Viki.
-She then used Clint’s transgression with Tina as grounds to divorce him.
+Niki was able to imitate Viki's mannerisms well enough to fool people into thinking she was really Viki.
+She then used Clint's transgression with Tina as grounds to divorce him.
 Clint was eventually able to shock Viki back to her senses.
 With Niki banished once more, Viki happily remarried Clint.
 On their wedding day, she broke the news to him that she was pregnant with his child.
 Almost nine months later, Viki delivered her daughter Jessica.